kumu/docs/guides/controls/tagged-timeline-control.md

 * `target` defines whether the filter should apply to elements, connections, or loops.
 To apply the filter to elements and connections, use `element,connection;`.
 * `multiple` by default the timeline allows you to select multiple years.
 Use `multiple: false` to only allow a single year to be selected instead.
 * `default` defines which values should be selected by default.
 Use `select-all` to select everything by default (or `show-all` for a similar effect without selecting).

+[Check out our controls reference](/guides/controls/controls-reference.md) to see the full list of properties and values recognized by the tagged timeline control.